truthcoin/www.truthcoin.info/_posts/2016-12-06-against-the-hard-fork.md

 You do not care about how hard your employee works.
 He may produce something you ultimately cannot use, or never wanted.
 Conversely: people do not care how hard you work.
 Many toil in the farmlands, or construction sites, and their relative prosperity is low -- they are out-earned by sloths residing in comfy offices.

-Clearly you need an employee who produces something valueable -- something you value.
+Clearly you need an employee who produces something valuable -- something you value.
 And, relatedly, their paychecks must sum to a cost that is less than the value they produce for you.
 The employee must be profitable.

 But, even now, you face [a critical problem](https://en.wikipedia.org/wiki/Principal%E2%80%93agent_problem): checking the quality of your employee's work.
 Assume the following: [1] a job takes 1 hour, [2] your time is worth 10 $/hr, and [3] you can hire someone to do this job in 2 hours at 3 $/hr.
 By hiring, you would be up +$4 ( = $10 - (2 * $3)).
 However, if it takes you 30 minutes to *check* your employee's work, you have lost an additional $5 and are now at a net -$1.